RaeesahM/UdacityCapstoneProject/starter_file/README.md

 ## Model Deployment
 The best model was the Voting Ensemble created by AutoML.
+This makes sense as it aggregates the results of multiple models.
 This model was registered and then deployed as a webservice to an Azure Container instance with 2 CPU cores and 2GB of memory.

 To query the model use a json file and POST request as follows: resp = requests.post(aci_service.scoring_uri, data, headers=headers)